kcterala/LeetCodeProblems/README.md

-# DailyLeetCode
+# LeetCode Problems

-You can find solutions for the Daily Challenge in Leetcode.
+You can find solutions for the Leetcode Problems.